Photo of danielle nanos-luz

 Associate Archivist

-danielle nanos-luz is a community organizer and creative who embraces internationalism, collectivism, and radical futurity.
-She was born and raised in the Bay Area and is currently based on Huichin Ohlone land.
-Her internship at the Freedom Archives in 2018 affirmed her commitment to centering and preserving subjugated perspectives.
-Danielle received her B.A. from UC Berkeley in 2017 and is earning an M.S. in Library & Information Science at the University of Illinois Urbana-Champaign.
+danielle nanos-luz is a memory worker, community organizer, and creative.
+Her work is rooted in the teachings of relationship, revolutionary struggle, and radical futurity. danielle was born in the Bay Area where she was raised by migrant Filipino women.
+She is currently based on Huichin Ohlone land.
+Her internship at the Freedom Archives in 2018 affirmed her commitment to centering and preserving subjugated perspectives. danielle earned her B.A. from UC Berkeley in 2017 and holds an MLIS from the University of Illinois Urbana-Champaign.

 Photo of Nathaniel Moore